Machacasauro/Azure-AZ-104-Project/README.md

 * Azure Private Link
 * Azure DNS
 * Azure Load Balancer

-•Configure your On-premises VPN Client, in this case (Mikrotik ROS7)
+* Configure your On-premises VPN Client, in this case (Mikrotik ROS7)

 # The following steps are necessary to set up an Azure Virtual Network (VNet) with the features mentioned above: